Track & Switches

 Mike Battaglia.)

-They didn't make half pieces to use with #701 Half Straight Track.
+They didn't make half pieces to use with #701 Half Straight Track until 1958.

 Some track accessories, like this #712 Automatic Track Rail, fit nicely between the track and roadbed.